guimauveb/tinyDLM/README.md

 I plan on adding some other useful features like limiting the number of simultaneous transfers or adding more than one link at the same time.

-NOTE: install.sh doesn't work on Big Sur.
+**NOTE**: install.sh doesn't work on Big Sur.
 I have to make a few changes in CMakeLists.txt.
 In the meantime use the command in **compileMacOs.txt** to compile.

 ### Features:
     - Works on macOS (>= 10.14) and Linux Debian based distributions